Epidemiology and Public Health Medicine

 Sectional Secretary -James Ferrier Pollock, M.B., Dublin

-Dr. C. A. Cameron, President of the Sub-Section, delivered an Introductory Address, dealing at considerable length with the subject of public hygiene from the earliest times, and referring particularly to the sanitary laws and their administration in foreign states.
-In Plato’s “Ideal Republic,” in the writings of Xenophon, Hippocrates, and in the Theocratic legislation of the Jews, were the earliest references to sanitary laws and the duties of the professor of preventive as compared with curative medicine.
-In the middle ages little was done to promote the public health.
+Dr C. A. Cameron, President of the Sub-Section, delivered an Introductory Address, dealing at considerable length with the subject of public hygiene from the earliest times, and referring particularly to the sanitary laws and their administration in foreign states.
+Plato’s “Ideal Republic,” in the writings of Xenophon, and Hippocrates, and in the Theocratic legislation of the Jews, were the earliest references to sanitary laws and the duties of the professor of preventive as compared with curative medicine.
+In the middle ages, little was done to promote public health.
 The first General Public Health Act passed in the United Kingdom dealt exclusively with Ireland, and came into operation in 1818 – a most valuable Act.
 The Towns Improvement Act of 1847 also dealt only with Ireland, and some of its sanitary provisions were superior to those of the Public Health Act of 1878.
 The fatal defect was the purely permissive nature of its provisions.
-The various Sanitary Acts were reviewed in detail, and praise was given to the Irish Registrar-General for showing the death-rate per one thousand persons in eighteen different classes of society in Dublin in his weekly returns since January last.
+The various Sanitary Acts were reviewed in detail, and praise was given to the Irish Registrar-General for showing the death rate per one thousand persons in eighteen different classes of society in Dublin in his weekly returns since January last.

 For Your Interest: Address in State Medicine to the State Medicine Sub-Section of the Academy of Medicine in Ireland.
 By Thomas Wrigley Grimshaw, M.A., M.D., Fellow of King and Queen’s College of Physicians; Registrar-General for Ireland; Chairman of the Sub-Section.